opendevstack/ods-project-quickstarters/boilerplates/fe-react/files/README.md

 We are using CSS-in-JS solution which comes bundled with material-ui.
 Read more about it at https://material-ui.com/css-in-js/basics/

-Finally you can import that css file in `index.js` file example - `src/home/index.js` will import `src/home/style.css`

 ## Analyzing the Bundle Size